Government Shutdown Resources

 What A Government Shutdown Means For You

-Funding for the federal government expired on September 30, 2025.
 To help you stay informed during this federal government shutdown, my office has prepared answers to these frequently asked questions.
 It is important to know that, in the past, agencies and others may have operated differently.
+Agency operations may change as additional guidance becomes available.
 We will update this webpage as we receive new information.
 You can also contact my office at (330) 400-5350.

 How has the government shutdown impacted you?